muratk3n/thirdwave/en/README.md

 ---

-Neither Canada or Australia are good comparisons for UK / EU trade.
+Neither Canada or Australia are good comparisons for UK / EU trade IMO.

 ---